Scille/parsec-cloud.old-wiki/Parsec-metadata-server-installation-guide.md

 Object storage requirements
 ---------------------------
 The parsec metadata server requires to access a cloud storage service to store the data.
-This storage can be a aws s3 storage, accessible through a s3 url.
+This storage can be an `aws s3` storage, accessible through a s3 url.

 In the case of a test environment, a s3 storage can be setup through the [localstack](https://github.com/localstack/localstack) docker container using the following commands:
 ```shell